 Opportunities to get involved:

-Through participation in the CIRTL Network and a university-wide Active Learning Initiative at Cornell, there is an increasing number of options available for graduate students and postdocs to pursue formal training in implementing Teaching as Research.
-(Faculty and staff are encouraged to contact the Center for Teaching Innovation for individualized consultation.)
+Through participation in the CIRTL Network and a university-wide Active Learning Initiative at Cornell, there are an increasing number of options available for graduate students and postdocs to pursue formal training in implementing Teaching as Research projects.
+Faculty and staff are encouraged to contact the Center for Teaching Innovation for individualized consultation.

-New Discipline-Based Education Research (DBER) faculty in Biology and Physics are offering graduate-level courses on a periodic basis, and there is also a DBER reading group meeting semi-monthly.
-Until Spring 2018, the graduate course ALS 6016: Teaching as Research in Higher Education was also offered, although the course is currently on hiatus.
+A great way to get started is to attend the Teaching and Learning Reading Group meeting semi-monthly.
+Additionally, Discipline-Based Education Research (DBER) faculty in Biology and Physics are offering graduate-level courses on a periodic basis.
+(Until Spring 2018, the graduate course ALS 6016: Teaching as Research in Higher Education was also offered, although the course is currently on hiatus.)

 - Contacts: Carolyn Aslan, Center for Teaching Innovation (crc1), and Natasha Holmes, Assistant Professor of Physics (ngholmes)